IEEERobotics/DMCC_Library/README.md

-#pyDMCC
+# DMCC_Library

-Native Python library to control the Dual Motor Controller Cape for the BeagleBone Black.
+Fork to add native Python support to control the Dual Motor Controller Cape for the BeagleBone Black.
+We're using the [fork and pull model], so hopefully these changes will be merged back into [Exadler/DMCC_Library] and this fork will be deleted.

 ## Authors

-This is a fork of Exadler Technologies' C library.
 Huge shout-out to [Sarah Tan], [Paul Tan] and maybe others for building the hardware and original software.
-This repo is by the NCSU IEEE Robotics Team, and is heavily inspired by the original code base.
+This repo is by the NCSU IEEE Robotics Team.

 ## Open Hardware

 All hardware is Open Source and can be found [here](https://github.com/Exadler/DualMotorControlCape) (schematics, PCB, Eagle files).

-## Motivation for Fork
+## Motivation for Native Python Support

 The original DMCC library is in C with Python bindings.
-As of [Exadler/DMCC_Library@1d40b3a], it had performance issues that we believe relate to it's need to open an I2C file descriptor at every call (see below).
-The IEEE Robotics Team also doesn't need much of the functionally provided by the C code base, but does require code that's easy for new team members to understand, is well documented and clearly tested.
+As of [Exadler/DMCC_Library@1d40b3a], it had performance issues that were prohibitive for actual use (see below).
+Additionally, The IEEE Robotics Team also doesn't need much of the functionally provided by the C code base, but does require code that's easy for new team members to understand, is well documented and clearly tested.
+We suspect other users have similar needs.

 ```python
 In [1]: import time